On the relation between the propagator matrix and the Marchenko focusing function: The propagator matrix

 with boundary condition

-with horizontal coordinate vectors $\bxH=(x_1,x_2)$ and $\bxHR=(x_{1,R},x_{2,R})$, and ${\bf I}$ denoting a $2\times 2$ identity matrix.
-Let $\setdD_R$ denote a horizontal boundary at $x_3=x_{3,R}$.
-The propagator matrix ``propagates'' the field $\bq(\bx,\omega)$ from $\setdD_R$ to any depth level $x_3$ as follows
+with horizontal coordinate vectors ${{\bf x}_{{\rm H}}}=(x_1,x_2)$ and ${{\bf x}_{{\rm H},R}}=(x_{1,R},x_{2,R})$, and ${\bf I}$ denoting a $2\times 2$ identity matrix.
+Let ${{\partial{\mathbb{D}}}}_R$ denote a horizontal boundary at $x_3=x_{3,R}$.
+The propagator matrix ``propagates'' the field ${{\bf q}}({\bf x},\omega)$ from ${{\partial{\mathbb{D}}}}_R$ to any depth level $x_3$ as follows

-\citep{Gilbert66GEO, Kennett72GJRAS, Woodhouse74GJR}, assuming the source vector $\bd(\bx,\omega)$ is zero between $\setdD_R$ and depth level $x_3$.
-We partition $\bW$ as follows
+\citep{Gilbert66GEO, Kennett72GJRAS, Woodhouse74GJR}, assuming the source vector ${{\bf d}}$ is zero between ${{\partial{\mathbb{D}}}}_R$ and depth level $x_3$.
+We partition ${\bf W}$ as follows

-with the first and second superscript referring to the field quantities at $\bx$ and $\bx_R$, respectively.
-From equations \ref{eq2.1gw} and \ref{eq9998d} and the structure of $\bA$ in equation \ref{eq9996ge} it follows that $W^{p,p}$ and $W^{v,v}$ are real-valued, whereas $W^{p,v}$ and $W^{v,p}$ are imaginary-valued.
+with the first and second superscript referring to the field quantities at ${\bf x}$ and ${\bf x}_R$, respectively.
+From equations \ref{eq2.1gw} and \ref{eq9998d} and the structure of ${{{\mbox{\boldmath ${\cal A}$}}}}$ in equation \ref{eq9996ge} it follows that $W^{p,p}$ and $W^{v,v}$ are real-valued, whereas $W^{p,v}$ and $W^{v,p}$ are imaginary-valued.
 The propagator matrix can be built up recursively, according to

-where $\setdD_A$ is a horizontal boundary at $x_{3,A}$.
+where ${{\partial{\mathbb{D}}}}_A$ is a horizontal boundary at $x_{3,A}$.
 The arrangement of $x_{3,R}$, $x_{3,A}$ and $x_3$ is arbitrary.

-In the special case of a laterally invariant medium, it is convenient to consider the propagator matrix in the horizontal slowness domain, i.e., $\tilde{\bf W}(s_1,x_3,x_{3,R},\omega)$, with $s_1$ denoting the horizontal slowness.
+As an illustration, we consider the propagator matrix for a laterally invariant medium.
+For this situation it is convenient to consider the propagator matrix in the horizontal slowness domain, i.e., $\tilde{\bf W}(s_1,x_3,x_{3,R},\omega)$, with $s_1$ denoting the horizontal slowness.
 In a homogeneous layer, the elements of $\tilde{\bf W}$ are given by

-$\tilde W^{v,p}=(s_3^2/\rho^2)\tilde W^{p,v}$ and $\tilde W^{v,v}=\tilde W^{p,p}$, with $\Delta x_3=x_3-x_{3,R}$, and vertical slowness $\q$ defined as $s_3=\sqrt{1/c^2-s_1^2}$, with propagation velocity $c=1/\sqrt{\kappa\rho}$.
+$\tilde W^{v,p}=(s_3^2/\rho^2)\tilde W^{p,v}$ and $\tilde W^{v,v}=\tilde W^{p,p}$, with $\Delta x_3=x_3-x_{3,R}$, and vertical slowness $s_3$ defined as $s_3=\sqrt{1/c^2-s_1^2}$, with propagation velocity $c=1/\sqrt{\kappa\rho}$.
 These expressions hold for propagating and evanescent waves.
 For propagating waves ($s_1^2\le 1/c^2$), their temporal inverse Fourier transforms read